edsilv/graph-viewer/Notes.md

 {{/if}}
 ```

-##Why do I have to repeat the Details and Graph components to force them to render?
+##Why do I have to duplicate the Details and Graph components to force them to render?
 Shouldn't updating the `graphcategory` and `details` data trigger this?

     src/App.html